FOUR ROYAL HOUSES: ONE ETERNAL KING

 Pegasus House represents compassion and sincerity.

 The Houses compete with each other in four areas: academics, character, games, and community service.
 Points are tallied weekly, and the House with the highest number of points at the end of each quarter is declared the House of Honor and given an off-campus lunch.
-Three of the Houses also have areas of the school campus they clean daily.
-The House of Honor does not clean, but assigns and supervises the cleaning done by the other Houses.
 House competitions include quiz bowls and House challenges (in everything from pogo stick to chess and basketball to bake-offs).
 The Houses compete regularly in Grailball, which is a House game invented by ACA alumna Lauren Post.
 The unique game is played outdoors and requires skill and physical endurance.
+The Houses also have areas of the school campus they clean daily.

 As the students grow in their Houses, they build on the traditions and bring new and exciting ideas to the school, while at the same time building the kind of close relationships that help us communicate the truths of the Christian life to each other.
 It is as the shield above the House banners in our chapel reads, “Four Royal Houses: One Eternal King”.